Cholesterol Test by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 How can I effectively prepare for a cholesterol test?

-To prepare for a cholesterol test, fast for 9-12 hours prior, avoid high-fat foods, stay well-hydrated, and consult your GP about any medications you are taking.
+To prepare for a cholesterol test, fast for 9-12 hours beforehand, avoid high-fat foods, stay well hydrated, and consult your GP about any medications you are taking.

 What is the recommended fasting duration before a cholesterol test?